tungpham142/personal-webpage/content/home/experience.md

   description = """

   * Work in team to develop and maintain the company internal system, which is used to control and manage workflow within the company.
-  * Improve the performance in tracking errors by leading the effort to build a monitor feature
+  * Improve the performance in tracking errors by leading the effort to build the dashboard and monitoring feature.
   * Responsible for initial research on requirements, design and implement the features.

   """